 Businesses today exist in a landscape of continuous and rapid change, where new technologies emerge, social media's influence grows and information is increasingly accessible.
 This presents challenges—addressing increased complexity, confronting trust deficits and securing greater visibility across operations, to name a few.

-But there are also great opportunities to build trust, demonstrate resilience, heighten security, and instill stakeholder confidence in the organization as a responsible business: one that can navigate through crises and shield people and the planet from harm.
-To explore today's markers and behaviors of success—and how to develop them—Deloitte hosts the "Insights on responsible business" podcast.
-Interviews with business leaders and industry luminaries highlight key experiences, challenges, and trends related to all facets of responsible business.
+But there are also great opportunities to build trust, demonstrate resilience, heighten security and instill stakeholder confidence in the organisation as a responsible business: one that can navigate through crises and shield people and the planet from harm.
+To explore today's markers and behaviours of success—and how to develop them—Deloitte hosts the "Insights on responsible business" podcast.
+Interviews with business leaders and industry luminaries highlight key experiences, challenges and trends related to all facets of responsible business.

 Please tell us about your background and role at Deloitte.
 Why are you passionate about responsible business?

 Sir Rob Wainwright: At Deloitte, I work with and advise senior clients at the board and C-suite levels, in banking and many other sectors, on issues such as cyber, financial crime, risk and data security.
 This gives me the opportunity to hear from leadership and the broader business community about what's occupying their minds.
 This is one window I have into why responsible business has become such a prominent topic.

 Before joining Deloitte in 2018, I worked in government for 27 years, addressing terrorism, national security, cybercrime, financial crime and modern slavery, among other areas.
 My career has been defined by the work I've been involved in to stop bad things from happening to society and people.
 If I can help make good things happen, in business especially, then that comes back to making a difference.
 I'm passionate about contributing, where I can, to make positive outcomes in society.

 What is "responsible business" anyway?
 And why is it important to have a podcast series about it?